Chart Color Schemes

 In terms of cultural diversity, Mount Barker records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Mount Barker's population is culturally diverse, with 82.7% being citizens, 78.2% born in Australia, and 90.9% speaking English only at home.
-Christianity is the predominant religion, comprising 42.8%.
-Islam is overrepresented compared to Rest of WA, making up 4.2% versus 1.0%.
+Mount Barker's cultural diversity aligns with the broader region, with 82.7% being citizens, 78.2% born in Australia, and 90.9% speaking English only at home.
+Christianity is the predominant religion in Mount Barker, accounting for 42.8%.
+Islam is overrepresented compared to the rest of WA, comprising 4.2% versus 1.0%.

 Frequently Asked Questions - Diversity